ESG

 • Vulnerable residents in Paldok-dong near the Jeonju plant

-• Support for replacing old wallpaper and flooring (donations from Paldok-dong Community Center)
+• Support for the replacement of old wallpaper and flooring (donations from Paldok-dong Community Center)

 (5 million won)